 How our research illuminates contemporary society

-Deakin’s Centre for Contemporary Histories investigates and translates the unresolved aspects of historical research into actionable insights that shape contemporary society.
+The Deakin Centre for Contemporary Histories investigates and translates the unresolved aspects of historical research into actionable insights that shape contemporary society.
 Our research spans Australia’s Indigenous past, cultural evolution and global contemporary history dynamics.
 Through these efforts, we address current societal challenges and contribute to meaningful change.

 Our research pillars

-We tackle historical and societal issues through three core research pillars, providing insights that enhance our understanding of how the past shapes the present.
+We tackle historical and societal issues through four core research pillars, providing insights that enhance our understanding of how the past shapes the present.
 These pillars offer a focused approach to addressing modern challenges.

 Contribute to meaningful historical insights